missionpinball/mpf-docs/tools/showcreator/index.rst

 Dynamic Shows
 -------------

-It is great to render static shows which will not change during runtime.
+The tool is handy to render static shows which will not change during runtime.
 If you want to render shows dynamically (using your GPU) you can also use :doc:`your lights as display in MC </config_players/display_light_player>` but that will cost much more resources during runtime than offline generated